typed-ember/ember-cli-typescript/rfcs/0000-type-stability.md

     -   Inform users about the incoming breaking change.

-    -   Tell users to add `import 'fancy-addon/ts3.5';` to the top of their app's `types/my-app.d.ts` or `types/my-addon.d.ts` file (which is generated by `ember-cli-typescript`’s post-install blueprint).
+    -   Tell users to add `import 'fancy-addon/ts3.5';` to the top of their app's `types/my-app.d.ts` or `types/my-addon.d.ts` file (which is generated by `ember-cli-typescript`'s post-install blueprint).

 9. At a later point, cut a breaking change which opts into the TypeScript 3.5 behavior.